LDinho/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+- It is the object representation of the html elements of a webpage.

 2. What is an event?

+- It's the interaction a user may have with a website such as a mouse click on a button of the website

 3. What is an event listener?

+- This is when an event happens on an element, as some elements listens for an event, such as a 'click' - this can be put on an element and within that event listener is a callback that runs when the event is triggered.

 4. Why would we convert a NodeList into an Array?

+- In case we need to use the .map or .reduce functions.
+Natively, the Nodelist is only an array-like object.

 5. What is a component?

+- It is a reusable building block of a web app.

 ### Git Set up